Project and Development Grants for Individuals - Applications for activity occurring between January - June 2018 open in July.

 There are two Project and Development Grants for Individuals offered every year:

-Applications for activity occurring between July - December 2017 are now open.
-Applications close at 11:59pm ACST on 15 March 2017.
+Applications for activity occurring between July - December 2017 are now closed.

 Applications for activity occurring between Jan - June 2018 will open in July.
 Applications close at 11:59pm ACST on 15 September 2017.

-Firstly, download and read through the Guidelines document (above) to determine your eligibility.
+Firstly, download and read through the Guidelines document for individuals or organisations (above) to determine your eligibility.
 If you decide to proceed, all applications for Project & Development Grants must be submitted online (link above).

 Valuable assistance in developing your application is available by: